 How do I search?

 Search on anything related to transport or people and see what comes up.
-This is a wonderful collection of late 18th century early 20th century photographs of Melbourne.
+This is a wonderful collection of late nineteenth and twentieth century photographs of Melbourne.

 About these records

 The Public Transport Corporation (PTC) was formed by the merger of the Victorian Railways and the Melbourne and Metropolitan Tramways Board.
 It had responsibility for rail, tram and bus transport across Victoria.
 Their photo collections were also merged into the PTC photo library, which was transferred to PROV.